Zasilkovna/WooCommerce/README.md

 - Magento 2.2 and newer
 - If you have a problem using the Magento 2 module (eg 2.0), please contact us at [support@packeta.com](mailto:support@packeta.com)

-#### Poskytované funkce:
+#### Supported features:

-- Integration of widget for pickup points selections in the eshop cart
+- integration of widget v6 for pickup points selections in the eshop cart
+- external carrier pickup point support
+- address delivery support (in cz, sk, hu, pl and ro via "Home delivery HD")
-- Set different prices for different target countries
+- set different prices for different target countries
-- Setting prices according to weighting rules
+- setting prices according to weighting rules
-- Free shipping from the specified price or weight of the order
+- free shipping from the specified price or weight of the order
-- Export orders to a csv file that can be imported in [client section](https://client.packeta.com/)
+- export orders to a csv file that can be imported in [client section](https://client.packeta.com/)

 # Modul pro Magento 2